U-Jayadhar/dhobi-tracker/README.md

 4. The entries for the current month will be displayed in a table.
 5. The total cost for the month will be displayed below the table.

-## Upcoming Features

-- **Progressive Web App (PWA) Support:** Enable the application to be installed as a PWA, allowing offline access and a more native app-like experience.
-- **Table Pagination:** Implement pagination for the table to handle a large number of entries more efficiently.
-- **Data Backup/Export:** Implement a feature to export the data as a JSON file for backup purposes.
-- **Sorting and Filtering:** Allow the user to sort and filter the entries in the table.

 **With 💖 for my mom**